-As is apparent from recitals 1 and especially 2 in the preamble to Air Quality Directive 2008/50/EC (AQD), European air quality legislation puts the main emphasis on protecting human health and the environment as a whole and stresses that "it is particularly important to combat emissions of pollutants at source and to identify and implement the most effective emission reduction measures at local, national and Community level."
-The basic principles have already been formulated in the former so called air quality framework directive (96/62/EC) and its daughter directives (1999/30/EC, 2000/69/EC, 2002/3/EC.
-2004/1007/EC).
-The concept of model based air quality management is now still more in the focus of air quality management with the AQD from 2008.
+As it is apparent from recitals 1 and especially 2 in the preamble to the Air Quality Directive 2008/50/EC (2008 AQD), European air quality legislation puts the main emphasis on protecting human health and the environment as a whole.
+Therefore it stresses that "it is particularly important to combat emissions of pollutants at source and to identify and implement the most effective emission reduction measures at local, national and Community level."
+The basic principles have already been formulated in the former so called air quality framework directive (96/62/EC) and its daughter directives (1999/30/EC, 2000/69/EC, 2002/3/EC, 2004/1007/EC).
+The concept of model based air quality management is now still more in the focus of air quality management with the 2008 AQD.
 Thus, "Air quality plans" according to AQD's Art.
-23 (formerly "Plans and Programmes") are the strategic element, to be developed with the aim to reliably meet ambient air quality standards considering not only the effect of emission reduction measure on ambient air quality but considering aspects of costeffectiveness as well.
-The importance of model based approaches for air management becomes apparent again in connection with Article 22 "Postponement of attainment deadlines and exemption from the obligation to apply certain limit values" commonly called "notification for time extension".
-For both, air quality plans and time extension, more elaborated requirements are formulated in Annex XV compared to former regulations.
-The implementing decision from 12 December 2011 (2011/850/EU) reflects this clearly looking at the reporting obligations laid down there ((Article 13, Annex II, Section H, I, J and especially K) and looking at the amount of information that has to be provided regularly.
-This important step forward will become real when e-reporting is entering full operation mode starting from 1 January 2014.
+23 (formerly "Plans and Programmes") are the strategic element, to be developed with the aim to reliably meet ambient air quality standards considering not only the effect of emission reduction measures on ambient air quality, but considering aspects of cost-effectiveness as well.
+The importance of model based approaches for air management becomes apparent again in connection with Art.
+22 ("Postponement of attainment deadlines and exemption from the obligation to apply certain limit values") commonly called "notification for time extension".
+For both, "air quality plans" and "time extension", more elaborated requirements are formulated in Annex XV compared to former regulations.
+The implementing decision from 12 December 2011 (2011/850/EU) reflects this clearly, looking at the reporting obligations laid down there (Article 13, Annex II, Section H, I, J and especially K) and looking at the amount of information that has to be provided regularly.
+This important step forward has become real starting from 1 January 2014.

-This document copes with one of the European Commission's basic ideas to implement the most effective emission reduction measures at local, national and Community level from a methodological point of view and additionally following an overall integrated approach at the same time.
+This document copes with one of the European Commission's ideas to implement the most effective emission reduction measures at local, national and Community level from a methodological point of view following an overall integrated approach at the same time.